 If an agreement has been reached either through mediation or negotiation it is recorded in a consent order which is signed by both parties and sent to the court for approval.
 Once approved it creates a legally binding financial settlement.

-it is not possible to reach an agreement we would advise the issue of court proceedings known as financial remedy proceedings.
+If it is not possible to reach an agreement we would advise the issue of court proceedings known as Financial Remedy Proceedings.
 This involves the court assisting the parties of a divorce or civil partnership dissolution to reach a financial settlement.

 Once proceedings are issued a strict timetable is put in place and action can be taken against a party who fails to comply with this, for example by failing to disclose their assets.
 This process is designed to help couples reach a settlement by agreement, in which case a consent order will be filed and the proceedings brought to an end.
 The majority of cases settle by agreement however where this is not possible the court will impose a settlement on the parties.

 This area of a divorce or civil partnership dissolution is complex.
 In order to achieve the best outcome for you, your children, your finances and even your business it is important to seek legal advice from the beginning.
 All of our divorce and family lawyers based in Cradley Heath and Wolverhampton are members of Resolution (the association of family lawyers) and are committed to resolving disputes in a constructive and non-confrontational manner.
 Our main priority is to meet your needs in the most cost effective way to achieve the best outcome for you.